-Members of the Lynchburg College community provided more than 71,600 hours of community service during the 2016-2017 academic year.
+Members of the University of Lynchburg community provided more than 71,600 hours of community service during the 2016-2017 academic year.

-That total includes more than 18,000 hours from the Lynchburg College EMS, 12,000 from fraternities and sororities, 8,600 from graduate health science students, and 6,400 hours from students in the Bonner Leader program.
+That total includes more than 18,000 hours from the University of Lynchburg EMS, 12,000 from fraternities and sororities, 8,600 from graduate health science students, and 6,400 hours from students in the Bonner Leader program.
 Students have also engaged in service as athletic teams, academic classes, and fundraising teams.

 In addition to the volunteer hours given, the campus raised nearly $38,000 through fundraisers on campus, including MS Walk, Relay for Life, and Play 4 the Cure.